 What is float?
 Float is the number of shares available for trading of a particular stock.
-When a stock has a low float, it means there are a low number of shares to trade.
+When a stock has a low float, there are fewer shares to trade.

 Hence the volatility that can occur with low floating stocks.
 Volatility is the bread and butter of day traders.
-In fact, Merriam Webster defines volatility as a tendency to change quickly and unpredictably.
+Merriam-Webster defines volatility as a tendency to change quickly and unpredictably.

-In other words, low float stocks aren’t slow movers.
-They pump up, usually quickly; then dump when people take their profits.
-You need to learn how to trade them safely.
+In other words, small floats aren’t slow movers.
+They pump up, usually quickly, then dump when people take their profits.
+It would be best if you learned how to trade them safely.
 The bid and the ask prices are often wide and move quickly.
 They feel chaotic at times when you trade them.

 All of this is very important when trading volatile stocks.
 However, stop losses on volatile stocks can be tricky.
 For example, a stock may trigger your stop only to turn around and rip.

 As a result, you took a loss and missed out on the move of the rip.
-Therefore, keep that in mind when you’re trading volatile stocks (learn how to day trade stocks in our free stock courses).
+Therefore, keep that in mind when you’re trading volatile stocks.

-That can mean that a company can have a large amount of shares but the majority of those shares are controlled by shareholders and investors; leaving the rest to be traded by the retail trader, i.e. you and me.
+That can mean that a company can have many shares, but shareholders and investors control most of those shares, leaving the rest to be traded by the retail trader, i.e., you and me.

-That’s when supply and demand comes in.
+That’s when supply and demand come in.
 Supply and demand are an important part of trading.
-When a stock has high demand and little supply, you get the parabolic moves.
+You get the parabolic moves when a stock has high demand and little supply.

-Price action could be better when a stock has high supply but little demand.
+Price action could be better when a stock has a high supply but little demand.
 Trading is all about supply and demand.
-Low float stocks are in high demand with small supply.
+Low float stocks are in high demand with a small supply.

 Supply and demand is a big benefit to low floats.
 That’s what brings the volatility.

-When a stock has little supply and huge demand, you're going to be fighting with other traders for a piece of the pie.
+When a stock has little supply and huge demand, you will be fighting with other traders for a piece of the pie.

-You’ve heard the saying "buy the rumor, sell the news.”
-That means that rumor and news is going to drive price.
-These are catalysts that will cause low floats to move.
+You’ve heard the saying, “Buy the rumor, sell the news.”
+That means that rumors and news are going to drive prices.
+These are catalysts that will cause small caps to move.

 As a result, that also makes it risky to trade.
 Why?
 Because of the huge price swings in either direction.
-It happens quickly which means you have to be ready and on top of things.
+It happens quickly, so you must be ready and on top of things.
 No distractions.

-That means both good and bad news is going to affect price.
-Also be aware that small cap stocks aren’t going to be established; which is why they are volatile.
+That means both good and bad news is going to affect the price.
+Also, be aware that small-cap stocks aren’t going to be established, which is why they are volatile.
 With low floats with high volume, you can easily see a stock move 5% in a one-minute candle.
 Up OR down.

 Trade Ideas scans for low float stocks that are moving.
 As a result, you won’t miss out on the volatility of a play.